-A personnel challenge?
+A personnel challenge

 One assumption that’s very often made is that the HR department will handle any and all people issues that might arise as a result of invoking our incident management or business continuity plans.
-Which, on the surface, probably seems like a reasonable assumption to make.
+Which, on the surface, probably seem like a reasonable assumption to make.
 But let’s just take a moment to think about what that might mean.

 For a start, what do we mean by ‘people issues’?
 This might range from looking after staff who have been asked to temporarily relocate, or determining changes to relevant policies such as travel and subsistence or working hours, through to dealing with injured or traumatised people and/or their nearest and dearest.